 - Can be noisy

-This is a single tub option; the Magic Chef acts as a standard washing machine, seamlessly moving from the wash cycle into the spin cycle according to the wash program selected.
+This is a single-tub option; it acts as a standard washing machine, seamlessly moving from the wash cycle into the spin cycle according to the wash program selected.

-Perfect for small apartments, the Magic Chef is both quiet and effective, although its spin cycle can get a little noisy if over-filled.
+Perfect for small apartments, it is both quiet and effective, although its spin cycle can get a little noisy if over-filled.

 Although it doesn’t consume as much power as a standard domestic machine, it does use a lot of water, making it unsuitable for my drought-ridden small-holding.